 “What a beautiful creature!”
 Moses murmured quietly back to me.
 “Created by our God in heaven.”

 I was reminded that Moses was a spiritual man.
 Back in the old unit the events had made many of us, myself amongst them, cynical of religions moral convictions.
 My young morality had not been immune to the ravages of war.

 I knew I would get push back when I stated, “Yes, made by the River God, the same God that made the croc that caught Eddie.”

 I waited for his reaction!
 None came.

-“But to his credit,” i said, “that God has made me this heaven.
+“But to God’s credit,” i said, “he has made me this heaven.
 Nobody kicks me out, no father, no son, even if he is a bar room bouncer, no holy spirit, even if I am a sinner.”

 Rolling his eyes, Moses glanced back at me.
 “Gidi, I don’t think that my God wil kick you out of heaven, at least not yet.
 With your silly sins, God likes to play with you.”
 Moses chuckled, “Do you think his hand was not with the engine this morning?”“